evidentlyai/evidently/docs/book/reports/data-quality.md

 ## Data Requirements

+* **Input features**.
 You need to pass only the input features.
 Target and prediction are optional.
+* **One or two datasets**.
 If you want to perform a side-by-side comparison, pass two datasets with identical schema.
 You can also pass a single dataset.
+* **Column mapping**.
 Feature types (numerical, categorical, datetime) will be parsed based on pandas column type.
 If you want to specify a different feature mapping strategy, you can explicitly set the feature type using `column_mapping`.

 You might also need to specify additional column mapping:
 * If you have a **datetime** column and want to learn how features change with time, specify the datetime column in the `column_mapping`.